-Árima has continued to reinforce its commitment with its stakeholders, especially with shareholders and investors, strengthening communication and continuous contact.
-In addition, it pays special attention to ensure that its impact on society is positive, through its engagement programmes and wellbeing surveys.
+The Group has continued to reinforce its commitment to its stakeholders, especially shareholders and investors, strengthening communication and continuous contact.
+In addition, it pays special attention to ensuring that its impact on society is positive, through its engagement programs and its well-being surveys.